team-ocean/veros/doc/reference/variables.rst

 Model variables
 ===============

-The variable meta-data (i.e., all instances of :class:`veros.variables.Variable`) are available in a dictionary as the attribute :attr:`Veros.variables`.
-The actual data arrays are added directly as attributes to :class:`Veros`.
-The following code snippet (as commonly used in the :ref:`diagnostics`) illustrates this behavior:
+The variable meta-data (i.e., all instances of :class:`~veros.variables.Variable`) are available in a dictionary as the attribute :attr:`VerosState.var_meta <veros.state.VerosState.var_meta>`.
+The actual data arrays are attributes of :attr:`VerosState.variables <veros.state.VerosState.variables>`:

 ::

-   var_meta = {key: val for key, val in vs.variables.items() if val.time_dependent and val.output}
-   var_data = {key: getattr(veros, key) for key in var_meta.keys()}

-In this case, ``var_meta`` is a dictionary containing all metadata for variables that are time dependent and should be added to the output, while ``var_data`` is a dictionary with the same keys containing the corresponding data arrays.
+   state.variables.psi  # data array for variable psi state.var_meta["psi"]  # metadata for variable psi

 Variable class
 --------------